 Online therapy is an extremely convenient and affordable way to access the power of your mind.
-As you attend therapy from whatever location you choose, you can explore the sources of your suffering, get in touch with your inner resources, and overcome a variety of mental health challenges.
+As you attend therapy from whatever location you choose, you can explore the sources of your struggles, get in touch with your inner resources, and overcome a variety of mental health challenges.
 With alpha brain wave work along with a variety of other psychological techniques, you can develop your ability to tap into the power of your brain now and in the future.